 “I said, ‘Well, ya know what?
 I don’t know anything about business.
 Nothing.’
 So I better go to the bookstore,” he tells an audience at the State Policy Network 20th Annual Meeting in Florida.
 “And there wasn’t one book on the shelf, not one, that told me how to improve my product or service.”

 The… Continue Reading

 In five years, CrossFit Apex has moved as many times.

 “We’ve learned what we really wanted in a box, and we learned what works and kind of what doesn’t work,” says co-owner Tanya Wagner, 2009 CrossFit Games champion.
 “So for this location, really we knew we wanted to be able to run two classes at the same time.”

 Gone are the days when teenagers had long waits while their parents finished a workout.

-“Nobody’s waiting for more than a… Continue Reading
+“Nobody’s waiting for… Continue Reading